ladislav-hovan/lioness_sparsity_snakemake/README.md

 expression file, prior motif network, prior PPI (protein-protein interaction) network, and the settings provided in the config.yaml file.

 The entire pipeline is implemented using Snakemake.
-In its current iteration, it depends on GPUs to compute LIONESS networks.
+It will utilise GPUs to compute networks when available, but can also use CPUs only.

 ## Features